MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 ### 3. Access permissions

 The ServiceNow connector supports access permissions visible to **Everyone** or **Only people with access to this data source**.
 Indexed data appears in the search results and is visible to all users in the organization or users who have access to them via user criteria permission respectively.
-If a knowledge article is not enabled with a user criteria, it will appear in search results of everyone in the organization.
+If a knowledge article isn't enabled with a user criteria, it appears in search results of everyone in the organization.

 ![Access permissions.](media/servicenow-knowledge-connector-AccessPermissions.png)

 To access the Knowledge base articles in ServiceNow, users need both Article-level permissions and KB-level permissions.
-When using the ServiceNow Knowledge Base connector, if there are no Article-level restrictions, it will apply the Knowledge Base-level permissions.
-However, if there are Article-level restrictions, those will take priority over the Knowledge Base-level restrictions.
+When using the ServiceNow Knowledge Base connector, if there are no Article-level restrictions, it applies the Knowledge Base-level permissions.
+However, if there are Article-level restrictions, they take priority over the Knowledge Base-level restrictions.

 >[!IMPORTANT]
 >* The connector supports default user criteria permissions without advanced scripts.
 When the connector encounters a user criteria with advanced script, all data using that user criteria will not appear in search results.